WebAssembly/spec/proposals/gc/MVP.md

 * `rtt.new <reftype> <reftype>` returns the RTT of the specified type as a subtype of a given RTT operand
   - `rtt.new t t' : [(rtt t')] -> [(rtt t)]`
     - iff `t <: t'`
-  - multiple invocations of this instruction yield fresh RTTs
+  - multiple invocations of this instruction with the same operand yield the same RTTs

 * All RTT instructions are considered *constant expressions*.